apnadkarni/blt/doc/graph.rst

       Draw an image *imageName*.
 The image may contain transparent pixels.

-  **-trace**  *direction*
+  **-trace**  *directionName*
     Indicates whether connecting lines between data points (whose X-coordinate values are either increasing or decreasing) are drawn.
+    *DirectionName* must be one of the following.

+    **increasing**
-    *Direction* must be "increasing", "decreasing", or "both".
-For example, if *direction* is "increasing", connecting lines will be drawn only between those data points where X-coordinate values are monotonically increasing.
-If *direction* is "both", connecting lines will be draw between all data points.
+      Connecting lines will be drawn only between those data points where X-coordinate values are monotonically increasing.

+    **decreasing**
+      Connecting lines will be drawn only between those data points where X-coordinate values are monotonically decreasing.

+    **both**
+      Connecting lines will be draw between all data points.

     The default is "both".

   **-valueanchor**  *anchorName*